optyfr/JRomManager/README.md

 - Dir2Dat
 - Batch Tools
 	- Dir Updater : to update many dats files to many dirs.
 Accept dirs of dats as source (software list mode)
 	- Torrent checker : to check many torrent to many dirs.
-From file name mode to sha1 mode
+From file name mode to sha1 mode.
+Include detail viewer to see what is missing and what is wrong (tree view by piece for SHA1 mode)
 	- Compressor : to compress many files at a time from any format to Zip, TrntZip, or 7ZIP
 - Server mode + Web Client (EXPERIMENTAL).
 	- JRomManager can listen to a defined port and serve a web interface instead of the classical Swing gui